How do I respond to a family law court case?

 Question & AnswerHow do I respond to a family law court case?

-Using your address on court forms
+1. Review your partner’s court forms